zkldi/Prudence/README.md

 ## Returns

-Prudence returns null on success, and an error message on failure.
+Prudence returns null on success, and an error object on failure.

 ```js
 let err = Prudence(/* */);